thedroid/esp_prog/schematic/README.md

 ## Considerations
 Open-drain output for DTR/RTS would be ideal for a true In System Programmer (ISP).
 In dormant state they would leave the actual circuit unaffected.
 However, the lines are active low.
 Meaning that during inactivity the lines are high.
 A double inverting MOSFET stage would be required to accomplish the desired behavior.
 As the same issues holds for the TX line I currently decided to go with the simple and cheap solution: resistors.
-The more advanced solution would be driver IC which switches RTS, DTR, and TX into a Tri-Z state.
+The more advanced solution would be a driver IC which switches RTS, DTR, and TX into a Tri-Z state.
 The driver could be controlled by the DTR line.

 ## Pinout